MaximumReality/stories/index.md

 # 🌌 Welcome to the Maximum Reality Universe

-Explore the whimsical world of Azul, Mochkil, Mishmish, Bziz, and more!
+Explore the whimsical world of Azul, Mochkil, Mishmish, Bziz, Elvie & Eliza Jane, and more!
 Stories are illustrated and free for everyone to enjoy.

 ---